Edith Cavell Trust Scholarship

 Successful and unsuccessful applicants will be notified by email no later than 31 October in the year of application.

-Applications to the scholarship are for the following academic year, ie, if your application is made in 2021, the scholarship is for studies in the academic year 2022.
+Applications to the scholarship are for the following academic year, ie, if your application is made in 2025, the scholarship is for studies in the academic year 2026.

-The applicant must be a financial Member or Associate Member of the NSW Nurses and Midwives’ Association.
+The applicant must be a financial Member or Associate (Student) Member of the NSW Nurses and Midwives’ Association.

 Proof of enrolment/registration is only required if you are successful in obtaining a scholarship and monies are not issued until such evidence is provided.